TelecomParistoc/MotorController/specs.md

 All write-only values are read-as-zero (RAZ).
 Writing to a read-only value is implementation-defined, it will defined later.
-For 32 bits value, split into 2 16-bit register, the LOW register must always be read first.
+For 32 bits value, split into 2 16-bit register, the LOW register must always be read/written first.
 Failing to follow this rule will lead to invalid data.

 |Name|Address|Access|Size (in bits)|
 |----|-------|------|--------------|